GHOST-Aram/friendly-docs/venuetypes/docs/[id]/put.md

 ### Response

 A successful response from this endpoint has the status code of `200`.
 If the document to be updated does not exist, a new document is created and a response with status code of `201` is sent.
 The response body contains updated venue type document.
-The URL of the created item is in the `Location` header of the response object in the format `/venue-types/<venueType._id`>.
+The URL of the updated or created item is in the `Location` header of the response object in the format `/venue-types/<venueType._id`>.

 **Example:**